Williamston senior and state title winner Michael Sienko has decided to continue his tennis career at West Point, but it won’t be next fall.

 A season ago, Army went 16-13 overall and lost in the Patriot League championship to Holy Cross.

-The addition of the younger Sienko will give the Black Knights a player who went undefeated in his senor season en route to a Division 4 state title for Williamston.
+The addition of the younger Sienko will give the Black Knights a player who went undefeated in his senior season en route to a Division 4 state title for Williamston.

 His brother was tied for a team-high 15 singles victories last season as a freshman with Army.
-He was a teammate of Michael’s at Williamston, as well.
+He was a Hornet teammate.